 Proving fault requires proving causation, so an autopsy may be necessary.
 This is particularly true in medical malpractice cases where the lack of an autopsy can make it very difficult to prove that a medical error caused your loved one’s death.

-Our Marietta Wrongful Death Attorneys Maximize Compensation
+How Our Marietta Wrongful Death Attorneys Build Your Case

-The Champion Firm will build the strongest possible strong claim using evidence, documentation, and testimony that might include:
+The Champion Firm will build the strongest possible claim using evidence, documentation, and testimony that might include:

-- Criminal charges (If Applicable)
+- Criminal charges (if applicable)